Non-duality Press

 Nonduality.com - An Introduction

-The purpose of this website is to consider the varieties of expression about nonduality and to make nonduality as easy as possible to approach and understand.
+The purpose of this website has always been to consider the varieties of expression about nonduality and to make nonduality as easy as possible to approach and understand.

 The Vision

-When this website was started in 1997, nobody heard of nonduality.
+When this website was started in 1997, few heard of nonduality.
 At that time the vision was stated that there would eventually be so much about nonduality available online that no one would be able to keep up with it all.
+The vision came to pass after a few years.

 Nonduality.com is still a great place to begin your search.
 You will stumble upon many good things.
 Because "stumbling" is so important, there are no suggestions on how to carry out your search.
 Just start or continue somewhere and somehow.